-Today I’m sharing 12 baby organization tips to make life a little easier.
+12 baby organization tips to make life with an infant a little easier.

 Invest in drawer organizers.
-I love IKEA Skubb drawer organizers for keeping all those smaller baby items nice and neat in drawers.
-They’re super versatile and inexpensive (6 organizers for $8).
+I love these drawer organizers for keeping all those smaller baby items nice and neat in drawers.
+They’re super versatile and inexpensive.

+When it comes to nursery organization bins are key.
 Organize items on the top shelf of the closet in bins.
-Items are hidden away and easy get them down.
+Items are hidden away, and they’re easy get them down.

 Instead of buying separate pants hangers, use clothespins to hang baby pants on regular baby hangers.

 9. Baskets, Baskets, Baskets

 It’s not all about nursery organization– there’s other places in your house that need organizing.
 Baskets are your friends.
 Use them to store toys around the house.
 I like to use nice woven baskets from HomeGoods or Target to store toys in our living room.
 And if you really want to make it look like there aren’t toys in the basket, throw a blanket and pillow on top.
 No one will ever know.